immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

-M1_atleast-2_headers.tab        Annotation table of the atleast-2 file AP_table.tab                    Table of the AssemblePairs log FS_table.tab                    Table of the FilterSeq log MPV_table.tab                   Table of the V-region MaskPrimers log MPC_table.tab                   Table of the C-region MaskPrimers log
+M1_atleast-2_headers.tab        Annotation table of the atleast-2 file AP_table.tab                    Table of the AssemblePairs log FS_table.tab                    Table of the FilterSeq log MPV_table.tab                   Table of the V-segment MaskPrimers log MPC_table.tab                   Table of the C-region MaskPrimers log
 =============================== ===============================